Looking for a New Love: Background

 While listening to a tape of instrumental tracks given to her by producer André Cymone, Watley reflected on a recent sour romantic breakup.
 Fusing her own feelings of "I'll show you" with the feel of the track, Watley came up with the basic premise of "Looking for a New Love."
 The released record is the eight-track demo of the song; that way the emotional urgency of Watley's vocal was still intact.
 One of the song's key phrases became a popular saying: "Hasta la vista, baby."
 It wound up on innumerable answering machines and was used by Arnold Schwarzenegger in the 1991 film Terminator 2: Judgment Day (see Hasta la vista, baby).

 Reception

 The single hit number two for four consecutive weeks on the US Billboard Hot 100 in May 1987 and spent three weeks at number one on the Billboard Hot Black Singles chart.
 It ranked number 16 on Billboards year-end chart for 1987.
 The song also reached number one on the RPM Singles Chart in Canada.
-In 1988, the song was nominated for two Soul Train Music Awards for Best R&B/Soul or Rap Music Video, and Best R&B/Soul Single, Female.
-She was also nominated for a Grammy Award for Best Female R&B Vocal Performance.
+In 1988, the song was nominated for two Soul Train Music Awards for Best R&B/Soul or Rap Music Video, and Best R&B/Soul Single, Female, losing to Janet Jackson's "Control" and Anita Baker's "Sweet Love".
+She was also nominated for a Grammy Award for Best Female R&B Vocal Performance, losing to Aretha Franklin's album, Aretha.